AT-Publishing/website/_posts/2017-04-13-time-vs-timing.md

 ---
 layout: at-trading
+pinned: yes
+genres: "Strategy"
+published: true

 date: 2017-04-13 12:24
 title: "Opinion: Time in the market vs timing the market"
 description: "They say that in the long run, time in the market beats timing the market.
 With the short term direction you cannot know for sure - even technical and fundamental analysis together with Reddit sentiment can only give you what's likely, not what's hundred percent sure."

-categories:
+categories: [trading]
-- "trading"
-- "altcoins"
+tags: ["crypto-trading", "technical-trading", "technical-analysis", "daytrading", "trading-strategy"]
+guide: true

 permalink: time-vs-timing/
 image:
 - "/img/editorial/likeaboss.jpg"
 - "/img/editorial/fuck.jpg"
 image_alt:
 - "In the long run, time in the market beats timing the market."

-stories: true

-tags: []

-genres: "Strategy"

-published: true

 ---